-- 21.5.1 Movers of motions when speaking to the motion not more than 5 minutes; - 21.5.2 Movers of motions when exercising their right of reply not more than 5 minutes; and - 21.5.3 Other members not more than 5 minutes.
+- (a) Movers of motions when speaking to the motion not more than 5 minutes; - (b) Movers of motions when exercising their right of reply not more than 5 minutes; and - (c) Other members not more than 5 minutes.

 Time limits can be extended if a motion to that effect is moved, seconded and supported by a majority of members present.